 Get This . . .

-Chris Woodside is a writer and editor who writes about the history of ordinary Americans and their clashes with nature.
+Christine Woodside is a writer and editor who writes about the history of ordinary Americans and the environment.

 Listen to Chris tell a story at Connecticut Forest & Park Association’s wildlife story slam about running into a mama bear and her cubs.